GaganasriMN/Facial-Landmark-Detection-CNN/README.md

 ## Dataset

-The dataset used for training can be found in the `training.csv` file.
+The dataset used for training can be found in the '[(https://www.kaggle.com/datasets/nagasai524/facial-keypoint-detection)]' file.
 It contains facial keypoint coordinates and image pixel values.

 ## Model Architecture